klaascuvelier/klaascuvelier.github.io/_posts/2016-01-08-angular2-firebase-ordering-prototype.md

 It was still hard to copy over the orders to the actual food order service, but at least it the orders and the payments were manageable this time.

-**Goal accomplished!** The tool did it's job!
+**Goal accomplished!** The tool did its job!

-(Totally honest; 1 order was wrong, but that was totally a human error, not the tools fault)
+(To be honest: 1 order was wrong but that was totally a human error, not the tool's fault).

-I used the SocratesBe meetup to give a lightning talk about this challenge, it turned out explaining everything in 10 minutes was even harder than finished the project in time.
+I used the SocratesBe meet-up to give a lightning talk about this challenge.
+It turned out explaining everything in 10 minutes was even harder than finishing the project in time.

 [![Picture of me presenting the challenge](/public/2016/01/lightning-talk.jpeg){: .image-center }](/public/2016/01/lightning-talk.jpeg)

 ## Looking back on the challenge

-I was able to pull this of this in under 8 hours, which I am still pretty impressed about myself.
+I was able to pull this off in under 8 hours, which I am still pretty impressed with myself.
-Shortcuts have been taken, but this challenge was not about building a perfect app, only to proving I was able to create a tool in a short amount of time with services/tools I was not familiar with.
+Shortcuts have been taken but the challenge was not to build a perfect app.
+The challenge was to create a tool in a short amount of time with services/tools I was not familiar with.

 The security of the app is not great; I did not configure Firebase correctly, now everybody can read and write to my instance (people could mark their order as paid without paying).
 Authorization itself isn't very secure either, before